 Remember: The ONLY person whose validation you’ll never be able to live without is your own.

-The girl/guy that these exes always have the hardest time getting over and the one that they ALWAYS end up comparing everyone else to is the one who decided (even if that decision came after a lot of mistakes and embarrassments), that enough was enough.
-The person who spoke with their actions and the person who, despite their heartbreak, decided that their proverbial hairdo didn’t need to be accessed by the neighborhood pet groomer any longer.
+The girl/guy that toxic exes always have the hardest time getting over; the one that they ALWAYS end up comparing everyone else to, is the one who decided (even if that decision came after a lot of mistakes and embarrassments), that enough was enough.
+The person who spoke with his/her actions and the person who, despite their heartbreak, decided that their proverbial hairdo didn’t need to be accessed by the neighborhood pet groomer any longer.

 + If you need further and more personalized help with your breakup, please look into working with me here.